roovo/obsidian-card-board/README.md

 #### Sub-tasks
-Tasks which have sub-tasks with matching tags will also appear on the board.
+Tasks with sub-tasks that have matching tags will also appear on the board.

 #### Subtags
-If you specify a tag with a trailing `/` then the column will contain all subtags of the tag.
+If you specify a tag with a trailing `/` in the settings for the column, then the column will contain all subtags of the tag.

 #### Front Matter Tags
 If you want to give all the tasks on a page the same tag, you can put it in the